Vilfredo Pareto: Fascism and power distribution

-Pareto had argued that democracy was an illusion and that a ruling class always emerged and enriched itself.
+Renato Cirillo wrote that Pareto had frequently been considered a predecessor of fascism as a result of his support for the movement when it began.
+Cirillo disagreed with this interpretation, suggesting that Pareto was critical of fascism in his private letters.
+Pareto argued that democracy was an illusion and that a ruling class always emerged and enriched itself.
 For him, the key question was how actively the rulers ruled.
-For this reason, he called for a drastic reduction of the state and welcomed Benito Mussolini's rule as a transition to this minimal state so as to liberate the "pure" economic forces.
+For this reason, he called for a drastic reduction of the state and welcomed Benito Mussolini's rule as a transition to this minimal state so as to liberate the perceived pure economic forces.

-Mandelbrot summarized Pareto's notions as follows:

-When he was still a young student, the future leader of Italian fascism Benito Mussolini attended some of Pareto's lectures at the University of Lausanne in 1904.
-It has been argued that Mussolini's move away from socialism towards a form of "elitism" may be attributed to Pareto's ideas.

-To quote Franz Borkenau, a biographer:

-Karl Popper dubbed Pareto the "theoretician of totalitarianism", but, according to Renato Cirillo, there is no evidence in Popper's published work that he read Pareto in any detail before repeating what was then a common but dubious judgment in anti-fascist circles.
+As a young student, Mussolini had attended some of Pareto's lectures at the University of Lausanne in 1904.
+It has been argued that Mussolini's move away from socialism towards a form of elitism may be attributed to Pareto's ideas.
+Franz Borkenau, a biographer, argued that Mussolini followed Pareto's policy ideas during the beginning of his tenure as prime minister.
+Karl Popper dubbed Pareto the "theoretician of totalitarianism"; according to Cirillo, there is no evidence in Popper's published work that he read Pareto in any detail before repeating what was then a common but dubious judgement in anti-fascist circles.

-Some fascist writers, such as Luigi Amoroso, wrote approvingly of Pareto's ideas:

-Author Renato Cirillo argued, on the contrary, that:

-Pareto's elite theory also influenced a number of liberal theorists, such as the anti-fascist Piero Gobetti, who wrote:

-Other liberals influenced by Pareto include Norberto Bobbio and Raymond Aron.